paul-sheridan/paper-heaps-law-llm/README.md

 ## Preparing the Environment

-Repository code is written in Python 3 using Narval Cluster provided by Digital Research Alliance of Canada(https://docs.alliancecan.ca/wiki/Getting_started).
+Repository code is written in Python 3.
+It was run on the Narval cluster ([Narval wiki page](https://docs.alliancecan.ca/wiki/Narval/en)), provided by Digital Research Alliance of Canada ([Getting started wiki page](https://docs.alliancecan.ca/wiki/Getting_started)).

-While there are multiple ways to run a repository, here is one way to do it using Narval:
+While there are multiple ways to run the repository code, here is one way to do it using Narval:

 From the command line, create a virtual environment: